Four Wild Paddling Destinations in the Lower 48

 It's no secret that I've nurtured a love affair with the rivers of the Far North.
 What captured me, decades ago, and what still holds me, is the potential to drop in from a bridge crossing, a railroad stop, or a bush plane and truly disappear into the wilds for weeks on end.
 Rarely encountering people, seeing few signs of civilization, just being there week after week without distraction.

-I've argued that nothing south of the border compares, and I still believe that.
+I've argued that nothing south of the Canadian border compares, and I still believe that.
 There are inevitable nearby roads, cabins, towns, bridge crossings, fishing access, parks.
 The remote corridors simply don't cover enough ground.
 It is really tough to dive in and stay gone in that sweet way you can in, say, Labrador or northern Manitoba, never mind Nunavut.

 That said, there are a handful of routes in the continental U.S. that come close.
 Places you can escape, where you can achieve that calm clarity that comes with being out long enough to shed the monkey-mind world we live in.
 We're not talking the solitude of the Barrenlands, mind you, but these four destinations all have the potential to capture you for weeks on end, and to hold you tight in the grasp of their wild spell.